natcap/invest.users-guide/source/carbonstorage.rst

   5      Open/urban          5       5       15     2
   ====== ================== ======= ======= ====== ======

-- **Future landcover** (required for sequestration and valuation): Raster of land use/land cover (LULC) for each pixel, where each unique integer represents a different land use/land cover class. *All values in this raster MUST have corresponding entries in the Carbon Pools table.*
+- **Future landcover** (required for sequestration and valuation): Raster of LULC for each pixel, where each unique integer represents a different class. *All values in this raster MUST have corresponding entries in the Carbon Pools table.*

 - **Future Landcover Calendar Year** (required for valuation): The year depicted by the Future LULC map, for use in economic valuation.

-- **REDD Policy** (required for REDD sequestration and valuation): Raster of land use/land cover (LULC) for each pixel, where each unique integer represents a different land use/land cover class. *All values in this raster MUST have corresponding entries in the Carbon Pools table.*
+- **REDD Policy** (required for REDD sequestration and valuation): Raster of LULC for each pixel, where each unique integer represents a different class. *All values in this raster MUST have corresponding entries in the Carbon Pools table.*

 - **Economic data** (required for valuation):